c4ctus5/editor-commands-remap/README.md

 Go to `Settings > Hotkeys` and search for `Editor Commands Remap` to map hotkeys.
 ![settings image](./img/settings.png)

-This commands are only available when an editor is opened.
+These commands are only available when an editor is opened.